 Even the slightest sliver of closet space can produce major storage results when you think creatively.
-Maximize the space you have by identifying how to hang, fold, and organize everything inside your small closet while keeping it visible and within reach.
+Maximize your small closet organization techniques by identifying how to hang, fold, and organize everything inside your small closet while keeping it visible and within reach.
+By combining small closet hacks with smart solutions, you'll find that your dream clean closet really isn't too far away.
+All you had to do was switch up a few organization systems.
+Check out our closet storage ideas below for how to organize a small closet with a lot of clothes.
+These storage ideas that will change your daily routine.

 Embrace Storage Accessories

-When a spacious closet system is out of the question, consider an easy DIY closet project.
-In just a few hours, you can customize a small closet with removable drawers.
-Basket-style drawers on runners easily slide in and out for easy access.
+To learn how to organize a small closet with a lot of clothes, consider an easy DIY project.
+In just a few hours, you can customize removable drawers for your small closet design.
+Basket-style drawers on runners or laundry baskets easily slide in and out for easy access.
 Depending on the closet's width, you might need to install a vertical dividing board to support the runners.
 Use screws to secure the board to the bottom of the closet and the shelf above.

 Shoe Storage Solution

-End the hunt for a matching pair of shoes with shoe storage that lets you see and access everything with ease.
+End the hunt for a matching pair of shoes with closet shoe storage that lets you see and access everything with ease.
 Open shelves eliminate piles of jumbled footwear and keep shoes perfectly paired.
 Adjustable shelves can accommodate any shoe style and make the most of narrow closet spaces.
 Use shelf liners to add a slip-resistant layer of personality to plain white shelves.
-If built-in shelves aren't an option, consider a freestanding bookcase.
+If built-in shelves aren't an option, consider a old freestanding bookcase for a small closet hack.

-Keeping items off the floor makes any closet feel larger.
+Small bedroom closet ideas can come from anywhere.
+If you don't believe us, just take a look in your kitchen.
 Easy, inexpensive solutions, such as hooks and hardware, create distinct places for every item.
 Here, hardware handles turn a tight space inside a closet into storage for hanging ties and scarves.
 Gently knot scarves after hanging to keep them from slipping to the ground.
+Keeping items off the floor makes any closet feel larger.

 Choose the Right Light

-Install "white" bulbs in your small closet, which will enable you to see colors more accurately.
+Install "white" bulbs in your small closet, which is a smart hack that will enable you to see colors more accurately.
 Place the light source in the center of the ceiling and ensure it's bright enough to illuminate your space.
 Track lighting and recessed lighting, which both generate considerable heat, should be used only in room-size closets.

 Tame Closet Clutter